adamsilver/fdpb/01-Register.md

 ## Email field

-The first field asks users for their email.
-As this is self explanatory we don't need a hint.
-And the text of the label should be *email address*.
-As obvious as this may sound to us here, some sites actually label the field username.
-Where possible we should be specific and explicit.

-As we're asking users for their email address we can use HTML5’s `input[type="email"]`.
-In doing so it improves the experience for those using supporting browsers.
-Nowadays that's most.
-The benefit is that mobile devices will display dedicated on-screen keyboards that expose a readily accessible @ and period characters which every email address contains.
+There's a few things to notice about the label:

+- The label is specific.
+It says ‘Email address’.
+Some sites will label this field as ‘Username’ which is ambiguous.
+We should design specific labels where possible.
+- The label uses sentence case because as John Saito explains in Making a Case for Letter Case[^], it's easier to read, friendlier and easier to spot Nouns.
+- There is no need for a hint as the label is enough.

+### Input type email

+HTML5 gave us the `email` input which improves the experience for those using a supporting browser.
+Nowadays that most.

+Using this field on a mobile phone, for example, will show a *dedicated* on-screen keyboard with readily accessible ‘@’ and ‘.’ symbols which every email address needs.

 ![Put image here of email keyboard]()

-Non-supporting browsers will fall back to a standard text field and thus a standard keyboard.
-No biggie.
-This is one of the advantages of progressive enhancement, a principle we'll be using throughout this book.
-A principle that is one of the cornerstones of designing inclusive experiences.
+Non-supporting browsers will fall back to a standard text field.
+This is one of the many advantages of progressive enhancement.
+Progressive enhancement improves the experience where possible without hurting others.

+Progressive Enhancement is a cornerstone of Inclusive Design, a technique that we'll be using throughout this book.

 ## Password field

+The password label is ‘Password’.
+However, the label is not enough information on its own.
+So we can use the hint pattern to explain the rules that constitute a valid password.

+### Input type password

-A password field (`input type="password"`) shows circles for each character typed.
-This is a security measure that protects users from people looking *over the shoulder*.
+A password should use the `password` input type.
+It will show a circle for each character the user types.
+This is a security measure that guards against ‘over the shoulder spying’.

-The problem with circles, is that it's much harder for users to fix typos because the value is obscured.
-And because of this, it's often easier to delete the whole entry and start over, than it is to work out which circles you're confident are correct.
+The problem is that it's hard to fix typos as the value is obscured.
+Because of this, it's often easier to delete the whole entry and start over.

+Also, most of the time, people aren't lurking over our shoulder.
+Regardless, people would feel anxious if we were to show the password in plain text.

-In reality, it's not often that people are standing behind you as you type your password.
-For this reason it's a good idea to enhance the field with a password reveal[^3].
-It's no less secure and it's significantly easier to use because the user can check what they type.
+For all these reasons it's a good idea to have a password reveal.
+It's no less secure, and it gives users choice to see what it is they've typed.

-The password reveal also stops the need to use an additional "confirm password" field which further reduces user's workload.
+Being able to check their password, also means we don't have to add an extra ‘Confirm password’ field which reduces effort.

+### Password reveal component

-Some browsers provide a password reveal natively.
-So if you write your own cross-browser solution, then you'll want to supress this functionality:
+Some browsers provide this behaviour natively.
+If you're crafting your own solution then you'll want to supress this:

 ```css
 input[type=password]::-ms-reveal {